 6. Importance of China in the world economy

 The Chinese economy is central to global growth for obvious reasons.
 By nominal GDP, China has the second-largest economy in the world and is forecasted to take over from the US in the foreseeable future.
 By Purchasing Power Parity (PPP), the Chinese economy is the largest in the world.
-No other economy beat China in terms of manufacturing and export of goods.
+No other economy beat China in terms of the manufacturing and export of goods.

 The Chinese economy represents one-fifth of the global economy.
 It means for every five products you buy, and one is likely to be from China.
 The prices of most foreign goods are affected by the rate at which Chinese products are fixed.